manuelbickel/semantic_sustainability_assessment/README.md

 # Semantic Sustainability Assessment
+This repository provides data and code to advance the field of semantic sustainablity assessment, i.e., the assessment of text documents via text mining or natural language processing methods from a sustainability perspective.
+The basic methods used are not "new" from a text mining or NLP perspective but represent an application of text mining for a specific use case.
+Hence, the code does not stand in competition to established R packages or text mining or NLP, but builds on them.
+Codewise only some helper functions and scaling options could be considered as an addition to established packages.

+Currently the repository covers below approaches that are stored in separate subfolders:
+- MCAPs_GER

-Note: The code is currently being improved and converted to an R package.
+Please note: The code is currently being improved and converted to an R package.
 I would kindly ask interested readers to contact me directly for the most recent version.

-This repository provides data and code to advance the field of semantic sustainablity assessment, i.e., the assessment of text documents via text mining or natural language processing methods from a sustainability perspective.

-Currently it covers the following approaches that are stored in separate subfolders.

 ## MCAPs_GER
 Code and data associated with below open access article